Huzaima bint Nasser: Biography

 Her father was Amir Nasser Pasha.
 Her mother was Dilber Khanum.
 She was the younger twin of Musbah.

-In 1904, in Istanbul, she married the prince Faisal son of the Sharif of Mecca.
-Their first born was Azza (1906–1960), followed by Rajiha (1907–1959) and Raifi'a (1910–1934), and finally by Ghazi (1912–1939), the future king of Iraq.
+In 1904, in Istanbul, she married the prince Faisal son of the Sharif of Mecca Hussein bin Ali.
+Their first born was Azza (1906–1960), followed by Rajiha (1907–1959) and Rafia (1910–1934), and finally by Ghazi (1912–1939), the future King of Iraq.

 Queen of Syria

 After World War I, the former dominions of the Ottoman Empire were divided between the European nations, or proclaimed independent.

-In 1920, Faisal was proclaimed king of Syria, and so Hazima became queen of Syria.
+In 1920, Faisal was proclaimed King of Syria, and so Hazima became Queen of Syria.
 In order to reach her husband, she moved with her children into the new established royal palace in Damascus.

-After only four months of reign, the kingdom of Syria was dissolved after the Franco-Syrian War, and so both Faisal and Hazima lost their titles.
+After only four months of reign, the Kingdom of Syria was dissolved after the Franco-Syrian War, and so both Faisal and Hazima lost their titles.